benburrill/sphinx/README.rst

-                                                                              from the word or byte at the address specified by the other argument. lwso, lwco, lbso, lbco                                lwso [IMMED], ARG, ARG  Like the previous, but with an additional offset argument sws, sbs                                              sws ARG, ARG            Store the value (word or byte) specified by the second argument into the word of state at address specified by the first. swso, sbso                                            swso ARG, ARG, ARG      Again, adds an offset.
+                                                                              from the word or byte at the address specified by the other argument. lwso, lwco, lbso, lbco                                lwso [IMMED], ARG, ARG  Like the previous, but with an additional offset argument sws, sbs                                              sws ARG, ARG            Store the value specified by the second argument into the word or byte of state at address specified by the first. swso, sbso                                            swso ARG, ARG, ARG      Again, adds an offset.
 Note that the offset is given by the second argument, not the third one (since it is offsetting the first argument).